xmonader/letsbuildacompiler-pretty/src/tutor06_booleanexpressions.md

 {--------------------------------------------------------------}
 ```

-And  rename  the  earlier procedure to BoolFactor.
+And  rename  the  earlier procedure to `BoolFactor`.
 Now try that.
 At this point  the  parser  should  be able to handle any Boolean
 expression you care to throw at it.
 Does it?
 Does it trap badly
 formed expressions?